 Provide sufficient detail in your submission to enable the reviewers to understand your proposal and clearly identify what an attendee will gain from attending your session.
-You should include the following information in the submission system:
+You should include the following information in the following parts of the submission system:

-- Ancillary material: A description of any supporting material (if required), which you will provide before the conference and that we will distribute to all participants via the YOW!
-West website — this may be text in PDF format and/or code as a compressed file;
+If applicable, also provide a description of any supporting material which you will provide before the conference and that we will distribute to all participants via the YOW!
+Lambda Jam website — this may be text in PDF format and/or code as a compressed file.

-- References: Is there generally available material that attendees may use after the presentation to deepen their understanding of the presented topic material?
-If so, please list that material.
+If there is any generally available material that attendees may use after the presentation to deepen their understanding of the presented topic, please list that material as well.

 All submissions should assume that the audience has as understanding of functional programming.
 Attendees seeking an introduction to functional programming languages and techniques will have avenues to learn functional programming techniques prior to the conference.